Rufous sengi: Taxonomy

-Previous classified in the genus Elephantulus, a 2021 study found it to belong to the genus Galegeeska, which had been coined the previous year as a monotypic genus containing the then-rediscovered Somali elephant shrew (G. revoilii).
+Previous classified in the genus Elephantulus, a 2021 study found it to belong to the genus Galegeeska, which had been coined the previous year as a monotypic genus containing the then-rediscovered Somali sengi (G. revoilii).
 The American Society of Mammalogists has accepted these results.

 Distribution

 Galegeeska rufescens occupies the drywood land and grassland zone of East Africa.

 Characteristics

 Galegeeska rufescens exhibits no sexual dimorphism.
 The proboscis is long and flexible.
 The species' tails are dark-brown and can be long up to its head-to-tail length.
 Both adults and juveniles are similar in color.
 The dorsal fur is of fine texture and the coloring is brown, reddish-brown in color, or buff while the ventral fur coloring is white.
 The coloration of the dorsal fur is influenced by the color of the soil in which G. rufescens lives.
 However, adults have white feet while juveniles' feet are brown.
 The large eye is surrounded by a white ring which is interrupted by a dark patch which extended towards the rear of the animal.
 The ears are large and without fur.
 A sternal gland is present on both males and females.
 The sternal gland is indicated by short, fringed white hairs.
 Females have three pair of teats and the males have internal testes.